#DVpit

 A: It’s up to you.
 You are eligible.
 It’s your decision if you want to do #DVpit.
 We don’t ask you to submit proof (and no one should).Q: Where do I post my pitch?

-A: For #DVpit 2025, we are hosting it on Bluesky.
-Please remember to use #DVPit in your pitch so agents and editors can find it in the feed.Q: How long can my pitch be?
+A: We are hosting #DVpit on Bluesky.
+Please remember to use #DVPit in your pitch so agents and editors can find it in the feed.

 A: All pitches for #DVpit must be one post long on bluesky (e.g. no threads).
 Which limits all pitches to bluesky’s 300 character limit.
 This includes all characters–spaces and letters, the required hashtag of #DVPit and any additional hashtags such as #YA #F #LGBT.
-Please view this list of hashtagsQ: I am not available on the day of the event.
-Can I pitch my manuscript some other day?
+Please view this list of hashtagsQ: I’m confused about how many times I can pitch.
+Can you explain?

 A: If you are an author who worked with an illustrator pitching a project where illustrations are part of the project, then yes.
 (Think illustrated books like picture books, graphic novels, etc.).
-Other images (including moodboards) should be used at your own discretion, with the caveat that it can look like spam and some agents/editors don’t like it.
-Please also note the following Q&A.Q: In my pitch, can I include images/art that are not mine?
+Other images (including moodboards) should be used at your own discretion, with the caveat that it can look like spam and some agents/editors don’t like it.Q: In my pitch, can I include images/art that are not mine?

 A: We do not condone the use of images unless it's public domain, you own or have received express permission from the copyright holder, or it falls directly under fair use guidelines.
 This includes moodboards.
 We do not condone the use of AI-generated images.
-We also encourage you to include alt-text.Q: My pitch includes illustrations and I want to use Alt Text to make sure all users can enjoy them.
-Does this count in my character limit?
+We also encourage you to include alt-text.Q: Can I include a pitch deck or my query as an image attachment to my post?

 A: No, it doesn’t.
 Alt text is encouraged for any images in order to create the most inclusive event possible.
 They will not count against your character limit.
 If you are unfamiliar with alt-text, please see this article "Write helpful Alt Text to describe images"Q: How many images can I post if I’m an illustrator and I’m pitching artwork or a graphic novel?